 George A. Miller Award for an Outstanding Recent Article on General Psychology

-The Miller Award is chosen by colleagues from Div.
-1. The winner will be announced at the annual convention of the APA the year of submission.
-The author(s) will be expected to give an invited address at the subsequent APA convention and also to provide a copy of the award presentation for inclusion in the newsletter of the society (The General Psychologist).
-The authors will each receive a certificate.
+The George A. Miller award is presented for an outstanding article on general psychology, published within the past three years.
+The author(s) will be expected to give an invited address at the subsequent APA Annual Convention and invited to provide a copy of the award presentation for inclusion in the newsletter of the Society (The General Psychologist).
+If there are multiple authors, each author will receive a certificate.
 A single cash prize of $1,500 will be awarded to help defray travel expenses for that convention.

 Annual deadline: Feb.
 15

-The article being considered (which can be of any length but must be in print and have a post-2013 publication date);
+The article being considered (which can be of any length but must have appeared in print and have a post-2014 publication date);

 The curriculum vitae of the author(s); and

-A statement detailing the strength of the candidate article as an outstanding contribution to general psychology.
+A statement detailing the strengths of the nominated article as an outstanding contribution to general psychology.

-Nomination letters and supporting materials should be sent electronically to Irene Frieze, PhD.
+Nomination letters and supporting materials should be submitted to Deborah Johnson, PhD.

 Bruce Overmier, PhD and Robert Murison, PhD, for "Restoring Psychology’s Role in Peptic Ulcer," Applied Psychology: Health and Well-Being, 2012, 5(1), 5-27.